 There are no Barclays share dealing fees for deposits or withdrawals, although you must invest a minimum of £50 to open a new account.
 There is also no leverage available through Barclays, so there are no interest charges to worry about.

-With all that in mind, Barclays can quickly become expensive if you trade more than several times per year.
+With all that in mind, Barclays can become expensive if you trade more than several times per year.
 For example, placing 10 trades in a year will cost you £60 – a significant sum when you consider the total fees at many other share dealing brokers.
 That’s before you consider the Barclays share dealing fees, too, which adds to the total cost of trading with Barclays.

 Barclays Platform and Trading Tools

 Barclays doesn’t have a standalone trading platform for its investors to use.
 Instead, all share research and trading are done directly through the Barclays Smart Investor website.